CSymeou/laratest/README.md

 19) The deployment is setup.
 The final step is to update your DNS settings so that the subdomain you've set up for the app points to the server.
 Disconnect from the server instance.
 Make a note of the server IP address.
 Then in the DNS for your domain, create a new A record to point the chosen subdomain to the IP of the server.
 In my case, I'm pointing laratest.blupath.co.uk to the IP of my DigitalOcean instance.

 20) Navigate to the defined domain in your web browser.
 App should be and running.

+<strong> Note: </strong> If you are getting an SQL connection refused error, you may need to login to the laratest container and rebuild the laravel configuration cache.
+See steps 13 and 14.
+I spend some time researching this, we can probably resolve this by creating an entrypoint script for Docker, but as I think that would go beyond the scope of the exercise, I've stayed with the hacky solution of logging into the container and running the relevant command.